-I aim to create visuals that combine unique aesthetics with a strong narrative, style with meaning — whether in a historic context or just beyond the surface of mundanity.
+I aim to create visuals with style and meaning — whether in a historic context or just beyond the surface of mundanity.
 What's more, as an immigrant to U.S. shores, I very much care to bridge humans’ understanding of the other — and most of all, connect the work I do as a woman in a male-dominated industry behind the camera, to how women manage in the world in front of it.

 My camera defines my geography, from the minutiae of life across the States, to that in Eastern Europe, Russia, Africa, the Americas, and Asia.
-My current and past clients have included National Geographic, Washington Post, The New York Times, Getty Images, NPR, The Wall Street Journal, The New Yorker, The Chronicle of Higher Education, Bloomberg, Yahoo News, AFP, Rolling Stone, Nature mag, Discover mag, New York mag, Sports Illustrated, Newsweek, TIME, USA Today, and the Chicago Tribune, among others.
-I have received awards from PDN’s Photo Annual, NPPA BoP, and American Photography contests; grants to further my projects from the Pulitzer Center, the International Women's Media Foundation, Getty Images + Panasonic Lumix, and Leica Camera; and have shown work in exhibits via Photoville, Leica Camera, the International Center of Photography, and Bulgaria's National Gallery of Art.
-I have taught journalism and photography courses through the Pulitzer Center, Brooklyn Public Library, NYU’s Tisch School of The Arts, and The School of The New York Times/Fordham University.
+My current and past clients have included National Geographic, Washington Post, The New York Times, Getty Images, Reuters, NPR, The Wall Street Journal, The New Yorker, The Chronicle of Higher Education, Bloomberg, Yahoo News, AFP, Rolling Stone, Nature, Discover, New York magazine, Sports Illustrated, Newsweek, TIME, USA Today, and the Chicago Tribune, among others.
+I have received awards from PDN’s Photo Annual, NPPA, and American Photography contests; grants to further my projects from the National Geographic Society, the Pulitzer Center, the International Women's Media Foundation, Getty Images + Panasonic Lumix, and Leica Camera; and have shown work in exhibits via Photoville, Leica Camera, the International Center of Photography, and Bulgaria's National Gallery of Art.
+I have also taught journalism and photography courses through the Pulitzer Center, Brooklyn Public Library, NYU, and The School of The New York Times/Fordham University.

 No matter the time zone or topic, you could find me at firstname.lastname@example.org or +1.630.664.1240.